briansimiyuj/doctor-appointment-app/README.md

   a.
 Create a state variable to store doctor slots, slotIndex and slotTime
   b.
 Create an array of days of the week
   c.
 Get doctor info from the BookingContext

+  d.
+Create a function to fetch the booking slots from the server
+    i.
+Set doctorSlots with an empty array ii.
+Create a variable to store the date of the current day iii.
+Create a loop to iterate over the days of the week
+      1. Create a variable to store current time
+      2. Increase current time by i (i is the index of the day)
+      3. Create a variable to store the end time of the current day
+      4. Increase the end time by i
+      5. Set the end time to be 21:00
+      6. Check today matches with the current time.
+If it does, set the next slot to next hour; if it's past 08:00 and set the next slot to 08:00 next day
+      7. If the minute is 0, set the minute to 30; if it's 30, set the minute to 0